 August 2020: we now understand (until more in-depth research comes along) that SID (small intestinal dysbiosis) in EPI dogs and cats is not something that can be easily fixed, but rather just well managed with proper treatment that may vary from one pet to another.
 Although with EPI, the SID can be so out-of-control that we want and often need to do something to relieve the excessive loose stools, etc. from SID.
-But before automatically treating with an antibiotic, (which would be Tylosin Tartrate as it is now recommended to avoid Metronidazole if possible)… it is prudent to first try Prebiotics or Prebiotics with Probiotics.
+But before automatically treating with an antibiotic, (which would be Tylosin Tartrate as it is now recommended to avoid Metronidazole (which kills ALL bacteria (good & bad) if possible)… it is prudent to first try Prebiotics or Prebiotics with Probiotics.

-If one has to use Tylosin Tartrate antibiotics to treat SID, approximately halfway thru the Tylosin Tartrate regimen, introduce a Pre & Probiotic product to the regimen also.
+If one has reached the point where pre+/probiotics have not helped.
+Please request a 45 day course of Tylosin Tartrate (Tyan) antibiotics to treat SID, approximately halfway thru the Tylosin Tartrate regimen, introduce a Pre & Probiotic product to the regimen also.
+Tylosin Tartrate (Tylan) does not kill all the bacteria but simply inhibits reproduction.

 January 2020: Tylosin (Tylosin Tartrate/Tylan) is now listed in WSAVA (THE WORLD SMALL ANIMAL VETERINARY ASSOCIATION) “List of Essential Medicines for Dogs and Cats”